 Hey there!
 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please see my legal page for more details.

 When I set out for the beach town of Canggu, just over an hour south of Ubud on Bali’s southeastern coast, I didn’t have any idea what to do in Canggu.

 My whole goal was to go somewhere new with absolutely no plan at all and to say “yes” to any (reasonable) suggestion that came my way.
 So, when the first person that I met said, “you must learn to surf when in Canggu,” I gulped a little.

 I have written on this very blog about how I don’t love beaches and how I dropped out of scuba-diving school, so I was, naturally, a little nervous that I would be sitting here writing yet another blog post about my dubious relationship with water.

 But it turns out that I love being above water!
-Yes, when I finally dragged my board back to land, I had to deal with sand, but it was well worth it for the feeling of gliding over the waves with my surfing instructor Luki cheering me on.
+I love the feeling of gliding over the waves.
+And it was even better with my surfing instructor Luki cheering me on.

 I mean, I was a bit wobbly and I performed my fair share of nose dives, but that’s just part of surfing.

 Surfing is really a lesson in resilience.
 Even when you catch a wave just right, you’re going to fall at the end.
 It’s all about accepting that nine times out of ten, you’re going to fail, but knowing that it’s all worth it for that one time in ten that you literally walk on water.

 And there is nothing better than relaxing tired limbs while watching the sunset over waves that you feel like you know, and joining in on a little impromptu jam session!